DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Basecalling

-Loop through each barcode directory and convert raw Nanopore signals into DNA sequences using Dorado.
+Loop through each barcode directory and convert raw Nanopore signals into DNA sequences using Dorado:

 ``` console
 for i in $(seq -w 01 24)  # -w ensures leading zeros